WolfOWI/coriander/README.md

 ![Individual Employee][image11]

-One of the most detailed screens on the Coriander platform, the Individual Employee Page shows a detailed view of an individual employee record, combining all aspects of employee data in one interface.
+One of the more detailed screens on the Coriander platform, the Individual Employee Page shows a detailed view of an individual employee record, combining all aspects of employee data in one interface.
 The page includes sections for personal information, payroll info, equipment assignments, leave balances, rating and meeting history.
 Admins can edit some details, change payroll info and last pay date, assigned, unlink or delete equipment, edit employee meetings / reviews and suspend or terminate the employee.

 **Create Employee** (`/admin/employees`)

-![Create Employee][image11B]
+![Create Employee][image12]

 On the Create Employee Page, admins assign unlinked user accounts (those with an email & password / Google sign up), to an Employee, entering the employment and payroll details, as well as assignment of equipment.
 After successful creation of an employee, the employee user account will now have access to the Coriander system.

 **Equipment Management** (`/admin/equipment`)

-![Equipment Management][image12]
+![Equipment Management][image13]

 The equipment tracking interface provides a complete overview of all company assets.
 It features a clean list view of equipment with detailed information about condition, assignment status, and assignment date.
 The page includes quick actions for creating, assigning, and managing equipment with an intuitive dropdown and modal interface.

 **Leave Requests** (`/admin/leave-requests`)

-![Leave Requests][image13]
+![Leave Requests][image14]

 A comprehensive leave management interface for administrators to handle all employee leave requests.
 The page features a list of pending, approved and rejected leave requests, which can be filtered at the top of the page.
 Each request automated checks the employee balance, and if an admin attemps to approve a requests that has most leave than the employee has for that leave type, a warning modal will appear.
 An admin can decide to approve the request regardless.
 Approved and rejected requests can also be "undo-ed", setting them back to pending.

 **Admin Meetings** (`/admin/meetings`)

-![Admin Meetings][image14]
+![Admin Meetings][image15]

 The Admin Meetings page provides tools for managing all organisational meetings and reviews with the logged in admin.
 The list of cards can be filtered by "All Upcoming", by each type or by completed status.
 Each meeting can be edited, marked as completed/pending and removed.
 Meeting requests are also accessed on this page, by clicking on either the notification dot next to the page heading, or the Request button at the top right corner of the page.
 When there are requests pending, the button will be marked as red with the request count visible, and if nothing was requested, the button will returns to its default green state.
 Furthermore, administrators can also create a new performance review on this page.